Palsud

 Palsud is a town and a Nagar Parishad in the Barwani District of Madhya Pradesh, Central India.
 It is entirely located in the Nimar region.

 Geography

 Palsud is located at and has an average elevation of 508 m.
 It is in the Satpura mountain range on the banks of the Goi River.

 Demographics

 According to the 2011 Census of India, Palsud has a population of 10,113, with 5,207 males and 4,906 females.
 Children aged 0-6 make up 1,670 individuals, accounting for 16.51% of the total population.

 Educational organizations

 There are number of educational institutions in Palsud, such as Government College, Palsud, and a Government Boys and Government Girls schools.

-Transportation
+Transport

 Palsud is connected with mejor highway MP State Highway 39A, Barwani is 35 km away from Palsud.

 Palsud is connected by private bus services to all nearest major cities.